osi03224/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints all natural numbers from n to 98, followed by a new line Write a function that prints all natural numbers from n to 98, followed by a new line Write a function that prints all natural numbers from n to 98, followed by a new line
+Write a function that prints all natural numbers from n to 98, followed by a new line Write a function that prints all natural numbers from n to 98, followed by a new line Write a function that prints all natural numbers from n to 98, followed by a new line Write a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line